 - to enable the provision of ICAO data sets (except for terrain data), as specified in the new Annex 15 and PANS-AIM.
 This includes the development of guidance material for the provision of the data sets and of the associated metadata in a globally interoperable manner;

 - to enable an initial global implementation of Digital NOTAM, including support for the new Runway Condition Report

 - to enable the provision of data that supports the deployment of “performance based” ICAO concepts, such as PBN, etc.

 - to enable the provision of GNSS data necessary for air navigation

 - to enable data provision for emerging concepts such as free routes, large-scale use of RPAS, etc.

 - to ensure the interoperability of aeronautical data (AIXM) with flight data (FIXM) domain and with the MET data (iWXXM) domain;

 - to correct issues and limitations detected in the previous versions.

-Currently, the AIXM CCB is working on evaluating issues and improvement proposals that might be considered for AIXM 5.2.
+Currently, the AIXM CCB is working on finalising the new AIXM 5.2 version.
+An partial candidate release is available.
 Updates about the work in progress are provided through a dedicated page (► version 5.2 - work in progress).

 - alignment with the ICAO SWIM requirements as developed by the ICAO Information Management Panel;